 Visit Our Campus

-Our Jewellery Programs are part of our School of Fashion and Jewellery and classes take place at our Casa Loma Campus, located at 160 Kendal Ave., Toronto, ON, Canada.
+Our Jewellery Programs are part of our School of Design and classes take place at our Casa Loma Campus, located at 160 Kendal Ave., Toronto, ON, Canada.

 On-campus information sessions are available.
 Come and have your questions answered.
-Learn about the program content and career options, meet your friendly professors and staff, and experience what it is like to be in a George Brown College classroom.
-Sign up for an upcoming session.
+Learn about the program content and career options, meet your friendly professors and staff and experience what it is like to be in a George Brown Polytechnic classroom.

 Program Overview